Buffer vs TweetDeck vs Hootsuite

-For instance, Hootsuite's $10 Pro Plan allows you to connect to 50 social networks, download 1 analytics report and have 1 team member sharing.
-Whereas Buffer's $10 Awesome Plan gives you access to 10 social profiles and 100 post schedules.
+For instance, Hootsuite's $20 Pro Plan allows you to connect to 10 social networks, download 1 analytics report and have 1 team member sharing.

 In order to get the heavy analytics options for both tools, you'll need to spend more.

 Don't forget that the more complex your plan gets, the more support you'll most likely require.
 What's nice about Hootsuite's Enterprise plan is that it also gives you access to Hootsuite University, where you can learn social media best practices.

 |Pricing|| || || |

 When it comes to content management, Buffer is more than capable, but it isn’t a full-fledged social media management tool.
 There’s no listening function and analytics are very basic, but the ability to schedule, connect with RSS, and add multiple social networks makes it a great option for small businesses who are just getting off the ground with social media.

 TweetDeck is a very capable social media management tool.
 It’s super customizable dashboard boils all of your social media down into one application.
 If you’re on a lot of social networks, want heavy focus on Twitter management, or just like a large feature set and powerful customizability, TweetDeck is a great option for you.